 Your Lake Mead Adventure Awaits!

 In a desert climate with temperatures that reach 100+ in the summer, Lake Mead is the cool relief that is so desperately needed.
 Very few sensations feel better than jumping into a cold, refreshing body of water during the summer heat, especially in hot Southern Nevada.
-Luckily at Lake Mead covers over 247 square miles so you will find plenty of space to explore and claim a piece of shoreline for your houseboat.
+Lake Mead covers over 247 square miles so you will find plenty of space to explore and claim a piece of shoreline for your houseboat.

 Surrounded by calm waters and enormous rock canyons, there aren’t many places better to kayak than at Lake Mead.
 Head out directly from your houseboat, the shallow waters near the shore make it simple for beginners to take it easy until they get comfortable enough to venture farther out on the lake.
 Taking a Kayak out on the water is also an amazing way to relax and enjoy the serenity.
 Whether you’re looking to spend some alone time with yourself and enjoy the peace and quiet, or going out with friends and family, you’re sure to have an experience worth bragging about.
 You can rent your kayaks directly from the marina.
 Don't forget to pick up a few maps while you’re at it.